nikic/nikic.github.com/_posts/2012-01-09-Disproving-the-Single-Quotes-Performance-Myth.markdown

 If you read closely the difference is clear: Interpolation copies the `'Hallo+'` part twice, concatenation only copies it one time.
 (Disclaimer: I'm actually not perfectly sure that this is really the reason, but it would be my guess.
-It could also be just the otherhead of another opcode.)
+It could also be just the overhead of another opcode.)

 So, interpolation is slower after all, isn't it?
 Well, not really, let's consider this more realistic example: